 As anyone who has ever written one knows: writing a query is difficult.
 Really really difficult.
-Like, figuring out what in the heck happened on Lost difficult.
+Like, figuring out what in the heck happened in the finale of Lost difficult.

 And like everything that’s really really difficult, you might not get it right the first time.
 You might need a couple of rounds of practice or a critique in a forum (shameless plug ZOMG I have just the forum for you act now!).